setzler/eventStudy/README.md

 -   It allows the estimated treatment effects to vary over time and by treatment cohort.
 It can also impose a common treatment effect across cohorts (extending results by Abraham and Sun, 2018);
 -   It has built-in tools to correct for anticipation (extending results by Fadlon & Nielsen, 2018) and deviations from parallel trends (either using covariate balancing in the spirit of Abadie, 2003, or modeling parametric deviations from parallel trends).

-The latest version of the package can be installed with the command `devtools::install_github("setzler/eventStudy")`.
+The latest version of the package can be installed with the command `devtools::install_github("setzler/eventStudy/eventStudy")`.

 The `ES` command
 ================

 The event study is performed by the `ES` command.
+The examples below show how to use it.

 ### Required Arguments of the `ES` command: